Information for applicants

 Please be advised that the City of Ottawa’s Financial Services Unit is moving to the use of an automated Direct Deposit system solely in providing all payments, including Cultural Funding allocations.

-If you have not already registered your organization’s banking information, please complete the Direct Deposit Form.
+If you have not already registered your banking information, please complete the Direct Deposit Form.
 PDF opens in a new tab or window and mail it with a physical original voided cheque or a physical original encoded deposit slip, or a physical original letter from the vendor's bank to the following address:

 City of Ottawa

-Accounts Payable, PO Box 3426 Stn D
+Accounts Payable, PO Box 3426 Station D

 Ottawa ON K1P 0B9